In honour of HM Queen Elizabeth II passing away we have compiled a list of 10 facts about the Crown Jewels

-Anna Keay – author of The Crown Jewels – reveals her 10 favourite facts about the most complete collection of royal regalia.
+Anna Keay – author of The Crown Jewels – reveals her 10 favourite facts about the crown jewels, the most complete collection of royal regalia.

 Until the reign of Queen Victoria, it was common practice for the gems in the Crown Jewels to be hired from the crown jeweller for the coronation for four per cent of their value.

 At the end of the English Civil War the Council of State ordered the Crown Jewels be destroyed.
 Almost all the pieces used for the coronation of King Charles I were taken to the Mint within the Tower of London and melted down.
 They re-emerged as coinage, used to pay the army that had defeated the king.

 The only item of coronation regalia to survive the destruction of the collection at the end of the Civil War was the Coronation Spoon.
 Clement Kynnersley who had bought it at the 1649 sale quietly returned this exquisite 12th-century gold spoon to King Charles II.

 Heartbroken by the death of her husband, Queen Victoria went into mourning, never again wearing the Imperial State Crown with its brightly coloured gems.
 In 1871 the tiny Small Diamond Crown measuring less than 10cm across and set only with clear stones, was made for her instead.
 It was placed on her coffin at her death.

 The Crown Jewels were stolen from the Jewel House in 1672.
 The thieves were disturbed during the crime and wrestled to the ground on the Tower wharf, with the crown, orb and sceptre hidden under their cloaks.
 After being repaired the jewels were returned to the Tower and kept safely behind bars.